-• Pray for deliverance for those in bondage to voodoo.
+• Pray for the truth of the Gospel to release those in bondage to Vodou and witchcraft.

-Sharing the Caribbean island of Hispaniola with the Dominican Republic, Haiti is home to a mostly African Caribbean population.
-A small minority of Mulatto (people of mixed African and European descent) make up the wealthy elite who control 90% of Haiti’s resources.
+Sharing a Caribbean island with the Dominican Republic, Haiti is home to a mostly African Caribbean population.
+In the Indigenous language, Hayti means "land of the mountains” although they have coastal terrain as well.
 The common languages are French, Haitian Creole, and English.
-After the slave revolt of 1804 against the French, Haiti formed a republic which has since been riddled with bloody feuds and dictatorships.
-Law enforcement today is rife with corruption, and Haiti has received peacekeeping assistance from the United States and the United Nations.
+After the slave revolt of 1804 against the French, Haiti formed a republic, riddled with bloody feuds and dictatorships.
+Today, law enforcement is still rife with corruption.

 Haiti is the most impoverished nation in the Western Hemisphere.
-It’s economy was further damaged in the devastating earthquake of 2010, which tragically killed roughly 200,000.
+Its economy was devastated in the 2010 earthquake, which tragically killed roughly 200,000 people.
+Although there have been minor gains in poverty reduction, the COVID-19 pandemic, the assassination of President Jovenel Moïse, and another earthquake have challenged an already staggering economy.
 Proper aid distribution is often prevented by violence and political instability.
-In addition to natural disasters, Haiti’s economy suffers from overpopulation, two-thirds of which are unemployed and underemployed.
-Slightly over half the population is illiterate, and sex and labor trafficking are rampant.
-Children in situations of domestic labor often experience physical and sexual abuse.
+Sadly, the country has been affected by a recent resurgence of cholera.
+Additionally, Haiti’s economy suffers from overpopulation, two-thirds of which are unemployed and underemployed.
+Over half the population is illiterate, and sex and labor trafficking are rampant.
+Children in domestic labor situations often experience physical and sexual abuse.
 Runaways end up on the street as prostitutes, beggars, or criminals.
-Strong efforts to eliminate trafficking have been in progress since 2014.
+Increased gang activity has led to mass kidnappings for ransom.
+Despite these challenges, legal efforts to eliminate trafficking have been in progress.

 Haiti enjoys freedom of religion.
-Three quarters of the population are professing Christians, affiliating mostly with Roman Catholicism.
-Though many still incorporate practices of voodoo, a form of West African witchcraft, increasing numbers of Haitian Christians are boldly speaking out against it.
+Three-quarters of the population are professing Christians, mostly Roman Catholics.
+However, most also incorporate Vodou — a form of West African witchcraft and an official religion in Haiti.
+Some Haitian believers are boldly speaking out against Vodou and its demonic practices.
 With continued Christian missions and evangelism, the power of the Gospel is being made known.
-Following the 2010 earthquake, over one million citizens attended the President-sponsored call to prayer, repentance, and fasting.
-While illiteracy has hindered the influence of the Church, Christians have bridged the gap with radio, children’s education, and ministry training.
-Amid many difficult realities, God is at work across Haiti, replacing despair and brokenness with His hope and healing.
+Illiteracy has hindered evangelism but Christians have bridged the gap with radio, children’s education, and ministry training.
+Amid many difficult realities, God continues to be at work across Haiti, replacing despair and brokenness with His hope and healing.

 Source: Adoration et Louange - Mwen Vi n Adore Bondye - Haitian Worship M: Rony Janvier